tomcookedeveloper/solfetta/README.md

 The relative volume of Solfetta can be changed, which is helpful for playing along with music on your phone.

-You can choose between three different sounds, which correspond to basic WebAudio oscillator types.
-I've left out the pure sine tone because the triangle wave provides an alternative "soft" tone while being audible over a wider range of notes.
-I'm sure some people would prefer sampled instruments but these basic tones seem to be nice and responsive and help to keep the app small.
+You can choose between a number of different FM synthesized sounds provided by the [https://github.com/g200kg/webaudio-tinysynth](webaudio-tinysynth) library.

 I've not been able to prevent iOS from sometimes rendering the current WebAudio context unusable (for example this can happen when an alarm sounds when you're using Solfetta, and so there is a "Fix Audio" button that can be used to reload the app when it's being run using its own home screen icon and no browser controls are available.